corptoolkit/counterflowpos/README.md

 #### Step 3: Initial Configuration

-1. Accept the End User Licensing Agreement (EULA)
+1. Accept the End User Licensing Agreement (EULA) and then Start the application again from windows Start menu.
 2. Goto Counterflowpos.com and register to get the activation key.
 3. Double-click the "CounterFlowPOS Lite" menu again to launch the application and use your emailid and the activation key
 4. Double-click the "CounterFlowPOS Lite" menu again